The Home and the World: The role of women

 Throughout the novel, as stated earlier, a strong sense of devotion is seen in the relationship between Bimala and Nikhil.
-It is key to notice that an indirect evaluation of the role of women is seen in this novel also, in a very subtle manner.
+An indirect evaluation of the role of women is seen in this novel also, in a very subtle manner.
 In the society described, Bimala, like most women, blindly worships her husband.
 This can be seen when Bimala is described, "taking the dust of my husband's feet without waking him".
 When she is caught doing this act of reverence, her reaction is, "That had nothing to do with merit.
 It was a woman's heart, which must worship in order to love."
 (18).
 This scene shows the average woman in this society who believes love will happen and worship is a given in a marriage.
 She blindly respects her husband without understanding or having a grasp of who he is.

 Another one of the many scenes that alludes to a woman's place in this society is when Nikhil and Sandip argue and Bimala is asked her opinion, which she finds unusual, in addition to "Never before had I [Bimala] had an opportunity of being present at a discussion between my husband and his men friends" (38).
 This line shows how there is a strong disconnect and there is no place, usually, for a woman in real world conversations.
 To further prove this, in Nikhil's story, the role of a woman is seen clearly, "Up till now Bimala was my home-made Bimala, the product of the confined space and the daily routine of small duties" (42).
 These indirect references and descriptions are quite frequent throughout the novel and clearly allow the reader to get a sense of what women were subject to and their overall role in the society.